-The TMP431 and TMP432 are remote temperature sensor monitors with a built-in local temperature sensor.
-The remote temperature sensor diodeconnected transistors are typically low-cost, NPN- or PNP-type transistors or diodes that are an integral part of microcontrollers, microprocessors, or FPGAs.
+The TMP435 is a remote temperature sensor monitor with a built-in local temperature sensor.
+The remote temperature sensor diode-connected transistors are typically low-cost, NPN- or PNP-type transistors or diodes that are an integral part of microcontrollers, microprocessors, or FPGAs.

-Remote accuracy is ±1°C for multiple IC manufacturers, with no calibration needed.
-The Two-Wire serial interface accepts SMBus write byte, read byte, send byte, and receive byte commands to program the alarm thresholds and to read temperature data.
+Remote accuracy is $\pm 1^{\circ}$ C for multiple IC manufacturers, with no calibration needed.
+The two-wire serial interface accepts SMBus write byte, read byte, send byte, and receive byte commands to program the alarm thresholds and to read temperature data.

-The TMP431/32 include beta compensation (correction), series resistance cancellation, programmable non-ideality factor, programmable resolution, programmable threshold limits, minimum and maximum temperature monitors, wide remote temperature measurement range (up to +150°C), and diode fault detection and temperature alert function.
+The TMP435 includes beta compensation cancellation, resistance (correction), series programmable non-ideality factor, programmable resolution, programmable threshold limits, minimum and maximum temperature monitors, wide remote temperature measurement range (up to +150°C), diode fault detection, a temperature alert function, and pin-programmable two-wire addressing using 3-state logic.